 3. Green Tea, Lemongrass + Ginger Liquid Hand Soap

 A germ-fighting hand soap is the first step toward keeping colds and the flu at a distance.
-We're always making this recipe come fall—it's packed with antiseptic essential oils!
-The lemongrass and ginger essential oils combined with green tea smells lovely and fresh, and the sweet almond oil prevents your skin from drying out with the winter chill.
+One of the best hand soap recipes for fall, this soap is packed with antiseptic essential oils!
+The lemongrass and ginger essential oils smell lovely and fresh, and the sweet almond oil prevents your skin from drying out with the winter chill.

 4. Charcoal Hand Soap

-Since it's an excellent exfoliant that removes dead skin cells along with extracting dirt and grime, charcoal soap can also be used to treat skin conditions like psoriasis and eczema.
-Opt for this recipe if you have sensitive skin but also if you're looking to keep germs at bay during the flu season.
+Since it's an excellent exfoliant that removes dead skin cells along with extracting dirt and grime, charcoal hand soap can also be used to treat skin conditions like psoriasis and eczema.
+Opt for this recipe if you have sensitive skin but are also looking for homemade hand wash to keep germs at bay during the flu season.

 Equipment